gardener/etcd-druid/docs/development/getting-started-locally.md

 #### View Etcd Database File

 The Etcd database file is located at `var/etcd/data/new.etcd/snap/db` inside the `backup-restore` container.
 In versions with an `alpine` base image, you can exec directly into the container.
 However, in recent versions where the `backup-restore` docker image started using a distroless image, a debug container is required to communicate with it, as mentioned in the previous section.

+### Updating the Etcd CR

+The `Etcd` spec can be updated with new changes, such as etcd cluster configuration or backup-restore configuration, and etcd-druid will reconcile these changes as expected, under certain conditions:
+1. If the `--enable-etcd-spec-auto-reconcile` flag is set to `true`, the spec change is automatically picked up and reconciled by etcd-druid.
+2. If the `--enable-etcd-spec-auto-reconcile` flag is unset, or set to `false`, then etcd-druid will expect an additional annotation `gardener.cloud/operation: reconcile` on the `Etcd` resource in order to pick it up for reconciliation.
+Upon successful reconciliation, this annotation is removed by etcd-druid.
+The annotation can be added as follows:
+    ```sh
+    # Annotate etcd-test CR to reconcile
+    kubectl annotate etcd etcd-test gardener.cloud/operation="reconcile"
+    ```

 ## Cleaning the setup